My favourite essential oils for healthy hair growth

 Pregnant, breastfeeding, nursing women or people with severe allergies should always be careful before trying any kind of aromatherapy.
 Always consult with your physician and or herbalist prior to use.

 Get thicker hair and balance sebum and strengthen hair shafts with Ylang Ylang oil

 Ylang-Ylang oil balances sebum and strengthens hair by reinforcing the hair shaft.
 With consistent use, you’ll experience stronger, thicker hair.
 You can also use ylang-ylang on your scalp to treat dandruff, as it has antiseptic properties that will tackle the root of the condition.

 Great hair conditioner for dry hair

 Ylang-Ylang has great hair conditioning benefits making it ideal for those with dry hair.
-It helps stimulate the sebaceous glands and increases production of sebum, both which are essential for healthy, conditioned hair.
+It helps stimulate the sebaceous glands and increases the production of sebum, both of which are essential for healthy, conditioned hair.
 It’s also thought to help prevent split ends.